mevdschee/php-crud-api/README.md

 ## Permissions

 By default a single database is exposed with all it's tables and columns in read-write mode.
-You can change the permissions by specifying a 'table_authorizer' and/or a 'column_authorizer' function that returns a boolean indicating whether or not the table or column is allowed.
+You can change the permissions by specifying a 'table_authorizer' and/or a 'column_authorizer' function that returns a boolean indicating whether or not the table or column is allowed for a specific CRUD action.

 ## Sanitizing input